Most people are skeptical when I first talk to them.

 With traditional rehab and quitting cold turkey this level of healing in the brain can take years.

-But Ibogaine specifically targets and resets the addicted part of the brain.
+But Ibogaine therapies specifically targets and resets the addicted part of the brain.

 Ibogaine also works on a psychological level.
 This means it targets past traumas and negative experiences.